 Normally, the longer a user stays in the app and the more screens they interact with, the more engaged they are.

-In some cases, users may stay way too much in the app because of the unclear navigation or low load time speed.
+In some cases, users may stay way too long in the app because of the unclear navigation or low load time speed.
 So, keep an eye on emerging UX/UI problems and don’t always take your average visit time at face value.

 3. App Usage Frequency and App Session Intervals